ic-crc/crc-covlib/python-wrapper/docs/helper.itur_p2108.md

 def GetDefaultRepresentativeHeight(clut: ClutterType) -> float
 ```
 ITU-R P.2108-1, Annex 1, Section 3.1\
-Gets the default representative clutter height, as defined in Table 3 of the recommendation.
+Gets the default representative clutter height, as defined in the recommendation's Table 3.

 Args:
-- __clut__ (crc_covlib.helper.itur_p2108.ClutterType): One of the clutter type from Table 3 in the recommendation.
+- __clut__ (crc_covlib.helper.itur_p2108.ClutterType): One of the clutter types from the recommendation's Table 3.

 Returns:
 - (float): Representative clutter height (m).